California Labor Laws Guide

 Additionally, the employer needs to provide a hygienic area and a reasonable amount of time for this activity.

-If it is possible to do so, the employee should take their lactation break in accordance with break periods already provided by the employer.
+If possible, the employee should take their lactation break in accordance with the break periods already provided by the employer.

-However, if this is not a possibility, the employer is not required to pay for the lactation break.
+However, if this isn’t a possibility, the employer is not required to pay for the lactation break.

-In 2017, one Nordstrom, Inc. employee filed a lawsuit against their employer, accusing them of illegally scheduling more than six out of seven days a week of work.
+In 2017, a Nordstrom, Inc. employee filed a lawsuit against their employer, alleging that they were illegally scheduled to work more than 6 days a week.

-Following this, the Supreme Court issued a clarification to the Labor Code, where they explain that the prohibition of working more than 6 consecutive days is to be calculated according to the employer's workweek.
+Following this, the Supreme Court issued a clarification to the Labor Code, explaining that the prohibition on working more than 6 consecutive days is to be calculated according to the employer’s workweek.

 This effectively means that working 7 days in a row in California can be legal.
-In fact, the worker can be scheduled to work for up to 12 consecutive days, if the rest days are scheduled on the first day of week one and the last day of the following workweek.
+In fact, the worker can be scheduled to work for up to 12 consecutive days, provided the rest days are scheduled on the first day of the first week and the last day of the following workweek.

 California leave requirements